 Compost is something every homestead needs.
 It is (in my opinion) the best stuff you can plant your vegetables and plants in.

 However, it is expensive to buy.
 The good news is you can make your own.
-Having a compost barrel makes the job a ton easier as well.
+Having a compost barrel makes the job a lot easier as well.

 11. Cold Frames